Protospace/spaceport/README.md

 Thanks to the Protospace Portal Committee.

-Thanks to Emrah for lockout certification code, Pat for LDAP code, and Murray for the blank member form PDF.
+Thanks to Emrah for lockout certification code, Pat for LDAP code, Murray for the blank member form PDF, and Kent for a ton of features.

 Thanks to all the devs behind Python, Django, DRF, Node, React, Quill, and Bleach.